Tasburgh: Late 20th century

 On the death of Canon A. E. Gates in 1948 Tasburgh had been the home of only three rectors in 111 years.
 In the next forty-six years there were to be no less than nine rectors, the first being Rev R. Maudsley.
 Henceforth Tasburgh rectors were also responsible for Tharston.

 After the Second World War, Tasburgh Football Club played on a tiny sloping pitch in Rainthorpe Park, close to the Newton Flotman-Flordon Road.
 They were not popular with visiting teams, since the pitch was riddled with molehills and rabbit holes.
 By 1952 the football team had moved to the new playing field, but in their keenness to leave behind the obstacles of their old field they failed to observe that the playing field was littered with sharp flints.
 Despite compulsory flint-picking sessions for players and officials before every match, players received many nasty cuts, and the club was forced to move yet again.
 This time they played on a field off Old Hall Farm Loke, where the changing facility comprised an 8 ft by 6 ft steel wartime air raid shelter.

 An entry in the Eastern Daily Press of 28 August 1953 records the Annual General Meeting of Tasburgh United Football Club, where it was decided to form a combined football and cricket club under the title of Tasburgh United Sports Club.
-The chairman was Mr K. Riches, and the secretary Mr J. Cadman.

 In the meanwhile local youths had developed another form of sport.
 On the land where Harvey Close now stands a cycle speedway track was developed, and the team racing there in the Depwade League had the proud name of the Tasburgh Tigers.

 By 1954 the football pitch at the playing field had been relaid, together with a cricket pitch and practice wicket.
 The village cricket team played on Saturdays and Sundays for some ten years.
-In this period football flourished, with three teams and many supporters; it was not unknown for three coaches to be required to convey the first team and supporters to away matches.
+In this period football flourished, with three teams and many supporters.
 In the 1956 / 57 season Tasburgh led the Norwich and District League.
 Within the next twenty years the football team faded then disbanded.

-The infant teacher at the school after the war was Miss Hewitt, who travelled every day from St Faith's on a motor-cycle.
-Two senior boys were detailed to wait at the school gate every morning to grab the cycle as she arrived and hold it while she disengaged gear, switched off and dismounted.
-What arrangements she made at the other end of her journey we do not know!
-Mrs Elizabeth Page remembers that Miss Hewitt delighted in taking the children down through Bluebell Wood while William Moore recalls the outside school toilets of corrugated iron and that water had to be fetched to the school in buckets filled at the rectory.